ISLAND BARN RESERVOIR SAILING CLUB

-Matters not covered by these Byelaws will be referred to the Committee, whose decision will be final.
+Matters or club use interpretation not covered by these Byelaws will be referred to the Committee, whose decision will be final.

 1 The Duty Officer of the Day is appointed to take overall responsibility for all activities on the Club premises on days and at times when the Club is officially open and his instructions must be complied with at all times.
 At all other times members using the premises are responsible for security and ensure must doors and gates are properly locked when leaving.

-1. On a lead and under control at ALL times inside the gates.
+1. Dogs must be on a lead and under control at ALL times inside the gates.

-4. Dog owners MUST clean up and remove any mess.
+4. Dog owners MUST clean up and remove any Dog mess.